March Madness isn’t just about the brackets anymore.

 New customers can sign up, make their initial deposit and then place a wager of at least $10 on any college hoops game.

-If either team makes a 3-pointer in that game, the bettor receives $200 in free bets.
+If either team makes a 3-pointer in that game, the bettor receives $200 in bonus.
 And that’s regardless of the outcome of the original bet.

-As for the PointsBet Colorado March Madness promo, new customers can place their first bet — risk-free — up to $2,000.
+As for the PointsBet Colorado March Madness promo, new customers can place their first bet — bonus — up to $2,000.

 In addition, first-time users can earn up to $100 in free college basketball bets.